 What can I do?

 If you’ve replaced the filter and it’s not reducing the smell, it’s probably time to reach out for some help.
 Especially if it’s been an long period of time since your last air conditioning inspection.
-They can assess the situation to see if a thorough cleaning can do the job.
-You may also want to consider having your air ducts cleaned.
+Technicians can examine the situation to see if a thorough cleaning can do the job.
+You might consider having your air ducts cleaned.
 Professional duct cleaners can take a look to see if your indoor air quality would be enhanced from a proper cleaning.

-If you have frustrations about the odors in your home, Smyth Air Conditioning Inc can help you review the situation and discuss possible solutions.
-You should be able to enjoy your cool indoor space during the warmer summer months, without having to suffer with unfavorable odors.
-You can schedule an appointment with us online or give us a shout at 561-533-6066 .
+If you have anxiety about the odors in your home, Smyth Air Conditioning can help you assess the situation and talk through possible solutions.
+You should be able to enjoy your cool indoor space in the warmer summer months, without having to suffer with undesirable odors.
+You can arrange an appointment with our experts online or give us a shout at 561-533-6066.